-Associated with the Company's Reduction Plans and vendor management initiatives during the year ended December 31, 2022, the Company recorded \$5.2 million in accelerated contract charges related to contracts that will continue to be incurred for the contracts' remaining terms without economic benefit to the Company.
-Additionally, with the execution of the 2023 Reduction, the Company recorded \$1.3 million during the three months ended September 30, 2023 in accelerated contract charges related to contracts that will continue to be incurred for the contracts' remaining terms without economic benefit to the Company.
+Associated with the Company's Reduction Plans and vendor management initiatives during the years ended December 31, 2023 and 2022, the Company recorded \$1.3 million and \$5.2 million, respectively, in accelerated contract charges related to contracts that will continue to be incurred for the contracts' remaining terms without economic benefit to the Company.
 These contract termination charges were recorded in other operating expenses in the consolidated statements of operations.
-There were no accelerated contract charges recorded during the three and nine months ended September 30, 2022.
-As of September 30, 2023, total accrued liabilities related to these accelerated contract charges were \$ 4.1 million.
+There were no accelerated contract charges recorded during the three months ended March 31, 2024 or 2023.
+As of March 31, 2024, total accrued liabilities related to these accelerated contract charges were \$ 3.5 million.